Philosophy MA

 Career opportunities

-This course will equip you with a range of in-depth subject knowledge, but it will allow you to develop high-level skills in research, analysis, interpretation and communication.
+This course will equip you with a range of in-depth subject knowledge, but it will also allow you to develop high-level skills in research, analysis, interpretation and communication.

 All of these qualities are valuable to a range of employers across sectors and industries, and we’re proud of our record in preparing postgraduates for their careers after graduation.
 They’ve gone into roles such as teaching, consultancy, business management, administration, accountancy, law, journalism and the civil service among others.